-The idea of engaging in extreme adventures seems to be fun and exciting.
+The idea of engaging in extreme adventures such as Cebu canyoneering seems to be fun and exciting.
 After all, who wouldn’t be excited at seeing breathtaking scenes, experiencing adrenaline-pumping activities, or sharing death-defying experiences with friends?
 However, based on our experiences, many people find out the hard and painful way that the world of adventure is not as easy as described in blogs or seen in photos and videos.

 After their first fall off a high rock wall, some become traumatized by that heart-stopping moment.
 Many who are used to a pampered life may find trekking and camping in the wilderness a seemingly never-ending nightmare.
 A minor yet panic-inducing episode of a knocked-off regulator at 30 feet underwater may trigger a panic attack for a diver on his or her first DSD session.
 Yet, all these challenges, difficulties, and misfortunes are all part of adventuring.